tlandron/PCBS_ModelRecovery/README.md

 ![alt text](https://github.com/tlandron/PCBS_ModelRecovery/blob/master/fig_beta_diffsigni_across7diff_24subj_100x30sim.png)

 Arbitrarily, a subset of 24 subjects was considered in the second part.
-The plots confirm that the fitting procedure false positive rate is around 5% (when there is no difference between the simulated parameter and the fitted one) and suggest that the fitting procedure is able to acknowledge a difference of 0.05 in the probablity of reversal up to more than 90%, and a difference of 0.3 in the choice variability (100%).
+The plots confirm that the fitting procedure false positive rate is around 5% (when there is no difference between the simulated parameter and the fitted one) and suggest that the fitting procedure is able to acknowledge a difference of 0.05 in the probablity of reversal up to more than 90%, and a difference of 0.3 in the choice variability (close to 100%).
-Such values are much smaller than the difference within parameters observed between the two tasks in the actual data (... - ... = ... for prev and ... - ... = ... for beta).
+Such values are the same order as the difference within parameters observed between the two tasks in the actual data (0.2411 - 0.1763 = 0.0648 for prev and 1.3808 - 1.1071 = 0.2737 for beta).

 ## Conclusion
 The model recovery shows that the fitting procedure is reliable.
 The first part focused on the difference between a reference value for each of the two parameters of interest and their recovered values from 10 000 simulations, in four different-sized subsets (12, 24, 48 and 96 subjects).
 While the fitting procedure slightly overestimates both parameters, such overestimations only represent around 0.005/0.209 = 2% of the mean probability of reversal fixed value across the two tasks and 0.05/1.24 = 4% of the mean choice variability fixed value across the two tasks.
-The second part studied the sensitivity of the fitting procedure to discriminate a difference in the parameters values between the two tasks, in a subset of 24 subjects.
-The "threshold" found for each parameter only represents 0.05/..(difference prev between tasks).. = ... % of the difference in the probability of reversal between the two tasks in the actual data and 0.3/..(difference beta between tasks).. = ... % of the difference in choice variability between the two tasks in the actual data.
+The second part studied the sensitivity of the fitting procedure to discriminate a difference in the parameters values between the two tasks, in a subset of 24 subjects and confirmed the high-enough fitting procedure sensitivy above 90% for each parameter.

+TO DELETE: The "threshold" found for each parameter only represents 0.05/..(difference prev between tasks).. = ... % of the difference in the probability of reversal between the two tasks in the actual data and 0.3/..(difference beta between tasks).. = ... % of the difference in choice variability between the two tasks in the actual data.

 What this project has brought to me:
-- I started almost from strach MATLAB language, I now have strong bases of it;
+- I started MATLAB language almost from strach, I now have strong bases of it;
-- I got a first hand-on on the data I'll be using for the long internship during the second semester.
+- I have got a first hand-on on the data I'll be using for the long internship during the second semester.

 How to improve the recovery procedure:
 - An easy way would be to increase the number of simulations, especially in the second part: more t-tests as well as more differences tested would sharpen the measure of sensitivity.